 Action taken under the National Response Action Plan has been timely, proportionate and effective.
 There has been a low number of deaths; and sufficient healthcare capacity has been available to treat all of those who are infected.

-This response will continue with the setting of clear conditions for the re-opening of the country through the evidence-based, gradual and controlled lifting of restrictions imposed in response to the COVID-19 pandemic.
-To lifting of COVID-19 restrictions plan aims to restore normal life while continuing to protect the people, society and economy of Qatar.
+This response continues through evidence-based and controlled management of COVID-19 restrictions imposed in response to the COVID-19 pandemic to protect the people, society and economy of Qatar.

 Whole Government Approach

 COVID-19 restrictions affect the whole of society, and require a whole Government approach, with national coordination and decision-making.
 Well evidenced decisions are implemented in a carefully coordinated timetable with strict monitoring and reporting.

 Government Ministries and other National bodies lead their sectors.
 They are responsible for ensuring a continuing response to Covid-19 while devising and implementing their detailed sector plans to manage the introduction, lifting, and in some cases re-imposition of restrictions.

 Restrictions imposed were gradually lifted in four phases in accordance with a set timetable.
 Decisions to initiate phases were informed by meeting pre-defined evidential criteria and the consideration of wider factors.
 The order of lifting reflected a balance between the continuing protection of the public and the restoration of social and economic life.